theoffricial/blog/apps/unicop/docs/js-es/typescript/foundations/type-checking.md

-# `type-checking`
+# TypeScript `type-checking`

-On TypeScript, the type-checking action happens statically in "compile-time", by the TypeScript compiler, which after type-checking, [emits](./emit.md) the output JavaScript code.
+TypeScript, the type-checking action happens statically in "compile-time", by the TypeScript compiler, which after type-checking, [emits](./emit.md) the output JavaScript code.

 The approach of type-checking on the "compile-time" is common, because type-checking is an extremely heavy algorithm.